 Tucker Carlson is the host of Tucker Carlson Tonight, weeknights at 8:00pm ET on Fox News Channel (FNC).

-He joined FNC in 2009 as a contributor.
+He joined the network in 2009 as a contributor.

-Prior to FNC, Carlson hosted, Tucker, on MSNBC from 2005-2008 and PBS' Tucker Carlson: Unfiltered.
-He joined CNN in 2000 as its youngest anchor ever co-hosting The Spin Room and went on to become co-host of CNN's Crossfire until its cancellation in 2005.
+Before joining FNC, Carlson hosted Tucker on MSNBC from 2005-2008 and PBS' Tucker Carlson: Unfiltered.
+He joined CNN in 2000 as its youngest anchor ever, co-hosting The Spin Roomand went on to become co-host of CNN's Crossfire until its 2005 cancellation.
 In 2003, he wrote an autobiography about his cable news experience titled “Politicians, Partisans and Parasites: My Adventures in Cable News.”
-Additionally, Carlson serves as editor-in-chief of The Daily Caller, a political news website he launched in 2010.
+Additionally, Carlson founded and acted as editor-in-chief of The Daily Caller, a political news website he launched in 2010.

 Carlson graduated with a B.A. in history from Trinity College.

 Stories from Tucker Carlson

 Tucker Carlson invited a tech entrepreneur on his program Thursday night to discuss Amazon getting large tax breaks after the company announced it would build half of its HQ2 site in the New York City borough of Queens.

 Tucker Carlson said that the contentious intra-party battle surrounding Rep. Nancy Pelosi's bid to become Speaker of the House showed that Democrats have "reached the identity politics cul-de-sac."

 Tucker Carlson debated Richard Goodstein on what gun control measures Democrats will push when they retake the House of Representatives.